OSRS Grand Exchange (GE) 2020

 The Grand Exchange is basically the central hub for the buy and sell marketplace in Old School RuneScape.
 It provides players with an easy to use, convenient system on which they can search for items, check prices, buy, and sell.
 The GE plays a vital role in the economy of the game, and is extremely important when it comes to money-making.

 Why It Matters When Buying Gold

-By checking out the Grand Exchange in connection with the Gold Market Tracker, you’ll be able to tell how much you have to spend for a particular amount of gold, or if you have a limited budget, what kind of items you can buy from the amount of gold you are constrained to.
+By checking out the Grand Exchange in connection with the Gold Market Tracker, you'll be able to tell how much money you'll need to spend to get enough gp to buy the item on the GE.

 The Grand Exchange has solved many long-standing problems and made the game much more convenient, but there’s a fatal flaw: price manipulation.
 Although there are median prices, sellers often abuse the GE and in turn affect the Old School RuneScape currency to real life money value.

 When Jagex programmed the Grand Exchange, they intended on prices to be governed by supply and demand.
 Of course, they have had to step in at times to mitigate price manipulation by clans, wealthy players or trading bots to keep prices relatively stable.

 When you put an item into the buy or sell tab, you are given the median trading price.
 This may or may not reflect what the real market price is, so you may have to adjust the price to complete an order.

 For items that are seldom traded, the price guide can be completely unreliable and item and placers will often gauge prices for anyone desperate for said item.
 This usually applies to quest items or treasure trail items.

 Becoming familiar with the current Grand Exchange limits is extremely important to know when it comes to flipping.
 Jagex have limited certain items to prevent hoarders from buying up the market on one account to prevent mass scalping for basic items.